sodadata/docs/README.md

 Insert image:

-Add a `png` file of your logically-named image to the `docs/assets/images` directory, then add this code:
+Add a `png` file of your logically-named image to the `docs/assets/images` directory, then add this markdown:
 ```
 ![scan-anatomy](/assets/images/scan-anatomy.png){:height="440px" width="440px"}
 ```

 Includes:

-Add a markdown file of your logically-named include content to the `docs/_includes` directory, then add this code:
+Add a markdown file of your logically-named include content to the `docs/_includes` directory, then add this markdown:
 ```
 {% include run-a-scan.md %}
 ```